 LING:6102 Cognitive Science of Language Proseminar II 3 s.h.

 Survey of five major disciplines within language sciences: formal linguistic, communication disorders, psychological, neuroscience, and computational approaches.
 Requirements: graduate standing in communication sciences and disorders, linguistics, psychology, or neuroscience.
 Same as CSD:6102, PSY:6102.

 Comparative study of phonology, morphology, or syntax of the main Romance languages as informed by linguistic theory; diachronic or synchronic perspective.
-Recommendations: additional graduate course work in linguistics.
+Taught in English.
+Recommendations: additional graduate coursework in linguistics.
 Same as SLA:6302, SPAN:6190.

 Role of language and discourse in cultural constructions of gender identities and relations, including domination and subordination; theoretical perspective and methodological approaches that have shaped thought on the language/gender nexus.
 Same as ANTH:6415, GWSS:6415.

 LING:6483 Multilingual Education and Applied Linguistics 3 s.h.

 Introduction to research in language teaching and learning; theories and research in applied linguistics, sociolinguistics, anthropology, and psychology; fundamentals of second language acquisition, educational linguistics, applied linguistics, and methods used in teaching and learning second/foreign languages; consideration of applications and implications of research when reviewing multilingual education policy and practice.

 Varied topics in linguistic theory; for graduate students.

 Intensive study of theoretical and practical problems.
 Same as SLA:7404.